 The halal food industry is expanding all over the world.
-Even countries like Japan which have a small Muslim population are making inroads into the growing halal food industry.
+Even countries like Japan which have a relatively small Muslim population are making inroads into the ever-growing halal food industry.
 Not only Muslims but also non-Muslims flock to halal restaurants to taste the food which is amazing and is so different.
-Thanks to the unprecedented growth in the global halal food industry, now it has become a huge industry attracting tens of thousands of billions of dollars.
+Thanks to the unprecedented growth in the global halal food industry, now, it has become a huge global business attracting tens of thousands of billions of dollars from governments and the private sector alike.

 First-generation Muslims living in non-Muslim majority countries like Japan and the US, Europe, etc. are keen to use halal food in their daily diet.
-Despite living in these countries for a long time, they still try to keep to the dietary guidelines observed by their Muslim families back in their motherlands. which, among other things, forbid alcohol and pork, and require the prayerful slaughter of animals.
-And while finding foods certified as halal (translated to “permitted”) once required a trip to specialty grocers in Muslim-majority neighborhoods, many of these foods now can be found almost everywhere.
+Despite living in these countries for a long time, they still try to keep to the dietary guidelines observed by their Muslim families back in their motherlands, which, among other things, forbid alcohol and pork, and require the prayerful slaughter of animals.
+And, while finding foods certified as halal (translated to “permitted”) once required a trip to specialty grocers in Muslim-majority neighborhoods in countries like Japan, the US, and Europe, many of these foods now can be found almost everywhere.

 “The thing about halal is, you can cater to any demographic,” Sarmast, the first-generation Muslim from India currently living in the US says.
 “It can be halal Mexican, halal Chinese, halal Greek.
 If you cater to different people, different cuisines, you’ll attract a crowd.”